CyVerse-learning-materials/discovery_environment_guide/step2.rst

 	#### Comment: short text description goes here ####

-*Navigating the Data Window in the Discovery Environemnt*
+*Navigating the Data Window in the Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. If necessary, login to the |discovery enviornment|.
+1. If necessary, login to the |discovery environment|.

 2. Click on the data icon |data_icon| to view files accessible to you in the
    Data Store.